 whether you are looking for daytime beach activities or water

 sports, concerts, bikini contests, or smoking hot bars and night clubs calendar frequently as new events are added often!
-Coca Cola Beach at the Isla Grand Beach Resort (formerly the Radisson) launches the Full Throttle Energy Beach boasting a giant MTV style stage, a 50,000 watt sound system, and daily contests including the famous dance contests, and tons of giveaways.
+The Isla Grand Beach Resort (formerly the Radisson) will be hosting daily poolside parties with an amazing sound system display.
 Louie's Backyard hosts nightly live concerts with top name national acts, Hawaiian tropic bikini contests, DJs and dancing, karaoke, bungee jumping, rock wall climbing, go carts, and more.
 There's even a nude beach / clothing optional beach 10 miles north of town.

 Where do we stay?

 After endless hours of fun - you may eventually need to crash!